 7. The Magic School Bus Science Club ($19.99/ month): For ages 5-12.
 This one is perfect for fans of the show.
 Each month children will explore science through exciting and thrilling experiments that will spark an interest and curiosity in science.

 9. Museums: Nearly every city has a museum for a kid.
-Fortunately, here in Houston we have a ton of museums so you can pick and choose to suit your child’s interest.
-The more common ones are Houston Museum of Natural Science and the Children’s Museum of Houston.
-But, we have some great more specific Museums like the Lone Star Flight Museum or Space Center Houston and more.
-Check out our extensive list of museums for other ideas.
+Fortunately, here in Houston, we have a ton of museums so you can pick and choose to suit your child’s interests.
+Check out our extensive list of museums for ideas.
+Can’t choose then become a tourist in your own city with a CityPass.

 10. Zoos: Not many kiddos wouldn’t love a zoo membership (and someone to take them!).
 This basically sells itself.